gdbooks/3DCollisions/Chapter4/model_test.md

 You can [Download](../Samples/3DModels.rar) the samples for this chapter to see if your result looks like the unit test.

-The constructor only errors out if the bounding sphere is off.
-Otherwise the rest of the test is visual only.
-You should see susane in the test
+This unit test is visual only, make sure your project looks like the screenshot.

 ![UNIT](unit_test_obj_object.png)